weiping-playnext/Zenject/README.md

     Container.Bind<Bar>().FromResolveGetter<Foo>(x => x.GetBar());
     ```

 1. **FromSubContainerResolve** - Get **ResultType** by doing a lookup on a subcontainer.
 Note that for this to work, the sub-container must have a binding for **ResultType**.
 This approach can be very powerful, because it allows you to group related dependencies together inside a mini-container, and then expose only certain classes (aka <a href="https://en.wikipedia.org/wiki/Facade_pattern">"Facades"</a>) to operate on this group of dependencies at a higher level.
-Note also that the "scope" here (eg. FromCached, FromSingle, or FromTransient) refers to the sub container itself and not the dependency in the subcontainer.
-For FromSingle, the 'singleton' subcontainer is identified by the method in the case of ByMethod, the installer type in the case of ByInstaller, and the prefab in the case of ByNewPrefab or ByNewPrefabResource.
 For more details on using sub-containers, see <a href="#sub-containers-and-facades">this section</a>.
 There are 4 different ways to define the subcontainer:

     1. **ByMethod** - Initialize the subcontainer by using a method.